abap2UI5/docs/docs/resources/who_uses.md

 # Who Uses abap2UI5?

 This page showcases the diverse ways abap2UI5 is being used within the community.
 Your contributions matter!
-We warmly invite you to add your customer projects, integrations, workshops, or open-source projects here to inspire others and help grow the abap2UI5 ecosystem.
+We warmly invite you to add your customer projects, integrations, workshops, or open-source projects here to help grow the abap2UI5 ecosystem.

 ### Customer Projects
 Is your company using abap2UI5?
 We’d love to hear about your use case!
 By sharing it, you can inspire others to adopt and innovate with abap2UI5: